 • Local Housing Allowance

-Earlier DWP guidance ‘The Discretionary Housing Payments Guidance Manual Including Local Authority Good Practice Guide’ August 2019 (“Earlier DWP Guidance”) made clear that LAs have a duty to act “fairly, reasonably and consistently”.
-While not included in the current version of the DWP Guidance, the duty to make decisions in accordance with administrative law clearly persists:
+Earlier DWP guidance ‘The Discretionary Housing Payments Guidance Manual Including Local Authority Good Practice Guide’ August 2019 (“Earlier DWP Guidance”) made clear that LAs have a duty to act “fairly, reasonably and consistently”.:

 1.10 Although the regulations give LAs very broad discretion, decisions must be made in accordance with ordinary principles of good decision making i.e. administrative law.
 In particular, LAs have a duty to act fairly, reasonably and consistently.
 Each case must be decided on its own merits…

+While not included in the current version of the DWP Guidance, the duty to make decisions in accordance with administrative law clearly persists.
+The DWP guidance confirms:

+“26.
+A decision on a DHP does not carry a right of appeal to a Social Security Tribunal.
+The route of judicial review is available…”

+As such, public law principles of decision making are relevant.
+See for example the Government Legal Department guidance ‘The Judge Over Your Shoulder’ on the exercise of discretion:

+“2.7 … even where a [discretionary] power appears to be unlimited, its lawful exercise will be subject to a range of implied factors, including but not limited to:

+• principles established by the court, derived from public law cases, e.g:

+the need to exercise the power reasonably

+the need to exercise the power for the purpose for which it was provided

+the need to take relevant factors into account when reaching a decision, and not to take into account irrelevant factors

+other express limits contained in other statutes (e.g. the Human Rights Act 1998 and the Equality Act 2010)”

 [D has also issued its own guidance in the form of: Test Valley Borough Council Revenues Service: DHP Policy Statement [EDIT ACCORDING TO YOUR CLIENT’S LOCAL AUTHORITY], which confirms the Earlier DWP Guidance and provides guidance on Test Valley’s local priorities; set out in ‘Grounds’ below.]

 Case law